ARCControlTower/aCT-Client/README.md

 The `stat` command has several parameters for filtering jobs based in ID, name and state.
 It also takes two flags, `--arc` and `--client` that allow the user to specify exactly which job attributes they want to be printed.
-`act stat --help` should be consulted for info on which attributes are possible to be queried.
+`act stat --help` should be consulted for info on which attributes can be queried.

 ## Fetching and resubmitting failed jobs
 Jobs in `failed` state can be fetched using `act fetch`. aCT will download any